 Six years on from the accident, Sam is still finding wholeness in herself; and in the story she has lived.
 Although she describes herself as ‘nothing out of the ordinary,’ spending even a short time in her presence will convince you otherwise.

-Sam Bloom will be talking at our SOLD OUT International Women’s Day event in Sydney on Friday, where 1400 lucky attendees will be able to listen to her incredible story firsthand.
+Sam Bloom will be talking at our International Women’s Day events in Adelaide and Melbourne in 2020, book your tickets now to listen to her incredible story firsthand.